Vyral/base-template/_drafts/how-to-qualify-for-our-new-hybrid-home-buying-program.md

 {% include youtube.html %}

+<center><em>Here’s what you need to know about our new home buying program.</em></center>

-There’s a huge gap in the market for people facing two types of scenarios:
+<br>There’s a huge gap in the market for people facing two types of scenarios:

 1\.
 They’re new to an area and aren’t quite ready to buy a home but don’t want to fully commit to a lease (and aren’t even sure where to lease).